SuhasMeda/Real-Time-Software-Based-Communication-System-for-Speech-and-Hearing-Impaired/README.md

 Server: Apache2

 The purpose of this project is to take real time images through a video of a sign language user and provide the translation in the form of a text with labelling immediately.Vice versa also possiple.

+(view the 2 .ipynb files for the project code)